WilliamStam/Appointments/readme.md

   - [ ] SMS Replys
   - [ ] Canceled Appointments

+##Staff members
+  - [ ] Timeslots dependent on staff member chosen
+  - [ ] Roster for staff members
+  - [ ] front form you choose a staff member and then choose services
+  - [ ] staff members get a list of services they offer
+  - [ ] dashboard lists limit it to the current staff member
+  - [ ] user gets linked to staff member. so when the user logs in the dashboard is their own list
+  - [ ] select a colour for a staff member

 ##Misc
 - [ ] Include the pipe character in the info block (description) for sms portal new line
-- [ ] Agenda lines (details pane, dashboard, agenda view) need to change colours for confirmed / unconfirmed
+- [ ] Agenda lines (details pane, dashboard, agenda view) need to change colours for
+  - [ ] confirmed (as is now)
+  - [ ] unconfirmed (striped colour)
+  - [ ] staff member (each staff member gets their own color)

 - [ ] SMS page for buying credits etc

 - [ ] Notification when credits are running low
-- [ ] custom 404 page

 ---